-- Pre-strung – you probably don’t want to string the racket yourself or have it strung at a pro shop.
+- Pre-strung – unless you are prepared to string the racket yourself or have it strung at a pro shop.

-- Durable – kids have a tendency to bang their rackets into walls, fences, the floor, etc.
+- Durable – some kids have a tendency to bang their rackets into walls, fences, the floor, etc. ¯\_(ツ)_/¯

 - Affordable – depending on their age, your kid might outgrow their racket in 6 months to a year, so inexpensive is usually best.
 You can get a great junior racket for $20-30, and a top-of-the-line one for around $100.